Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 We suggest that you first review the FAQ of [What is happening to existing initiatives like CARML and TFVM?][CARMLTFVMEvolution] to understand AVM's intent for existing modules from known Microsoft projects etc.

-As part of the [Module Proposal process][ProcessOverview], the AVM core team will work with you to triage your proposal and also to ensure there are no existing modules, from known Microsoft projects, to migrate to AVM.
+As part of the [Module Proposal process][ProcessOverview], the AVM core team will work with you to triage your proposal.
+We also want to make sure that no similar existing modules from known Microsoft projects are already on their way to be migrated to AVM.

 - If there aren't any, then you can proceed with developing your module from scratch once given approval to proceed by the AVM core team.
 - However, if there are existing modules from Microsoft projects we would invite you to help us complete the migration to AVM of this module; this may also entail working with the existing module owner/team.